imrafaelmerino/json-values/docs/README.md

 optional and nullable fields.

 Another exciting thing we can do with specs is parsing strings or bytes.
-Instead of parsing the whole Json and then validating it, we can verify the schema while parsing it and stop the process as soon as an error happens.
+Instead of parsing the whole JSON and then validating it, we can verify the schema while parsing it and stop the process as soon as an error happens.
 After all, failing fast is important as well!

 ```java